slicknode/graphql-query-complexity/README.md

   // The context object for the request (optional)
   context: {}

-  // specify operation name only when pass multi-operation documents operationName?: string,
+  // Specify operation name when evaluating multi-operation documents operationName?: string,

+  // The maximum number of query nodes to evaluate (fields, fragments, composite types).
+  // If a query contains more than the specified number of nodes, the complexity rule will
+  // throw an error, regardless of the complexity of the query.
+  //
+  // Default: 10_000
+  maxQueryNodes?: 10_000,

   // Optional callback function to retrieve the determined query complexity
   // Will be invoked whether the query is rejected or not